 First, the Per-TN SP may simply agree to implement aggregate-based routing as described in Section 4.

 The second alternative is to transform the aggregate routing data into a per-TN representation.
 In the basic case, a per-TN SP receives the aggregate data and then creates individual TN records in its routing server based on that data.
-For example, if an AOCN to SBC IP address mapping is provided, the per-TN SP uses associated industry data to map the AOCN into the set of TNs the aggregate SP is offering for IP traffic exchange.
-This involves determining the set of NPA-NXXs and/or thousands blocks under the AOCN, creating a record for each TN, and then continuously removing records for numbers that have ported or pooled away from the aggregate SP and adding records for numbers ported or pooled into an LRN that is associated with the AOCN (i.e., has an NPA-NXX with the code holder AOCN of the aggregate SP).
+For example, if an OCN to SBC IP address mapping is provided, the per-TN SP uses associated industry data to map the OCN into the set of TNs the aggregate SP is offering for IP traffic exchange.
+This involves determining the set of NPA-NXXs and/or thousands blocks under the OCN, creating a record for each TN, and then continuously removing records for numbers that have ported or pooled away from the aggregate SP and adding records for numbers ported or pooled into an LRN that is associated with the OCN (i.e., has an NPA-NXX with the code holder OCN of the aggregate SP).
 Thus, it is the responsibility of the Per-TN SP to update the record set based on changes industry data.
 Note that the expanded data set may include records for unallocated numbers.
 Except for misdials, these records would not be accessed.

 The expansion described above could also be performed by a third party, either on behalf of the per-TN SP or the aggregate SP depending on business arrangements.

-In a special case the third party could be a registry operator and the aggregate data could be delivered to the registry operator by the aggregate provider.
-Because the registry could distribute data to multiple per-TN providers records would not include IP addresses as these would be target service provider specific.
+In the third party case the aggregate data could be delivered to a service bureau by the aggregate provider.
+Because the service bureau could distribute data to multiple per-TN providers records would not include IP addresses as these would be target service provider specific.
 The records however could map TNs to a supplied SIP URI with a generic host name keyed to the aggregation element provided in the bilateral exchange.
-For example, a SIP URI containing the hostname AOCN “<aocn>.<spname>”.net might be used in the registry records.
-The per-TN provider could then populate the TN records in its routing server as described in Section 5 and resolve the host name in its local DNS, with records that match the host name to the IP address associated with the corresponding AOCN in the bilateral data exchange.
+For example, a SIP URI containing the hostname OCN “<ocn>.<spname>”.net might be used in the service bureau records.
+The per-TN provider could then populate the TN records in its routing server as described in Section 5 and resolve the host name in its local DNS, with records that match the host name to the IP address associated with the corresponding OCN in the bilateral data exchange.

 Routing Data From a Per-TN SP To an Aggregate SP